HacDan/100-days-of-code/log.md

 Probably going to write a blogpost tomorrow on this challenge along with my progress so far with refreshing my Android knowledge.
 We'll see.

+### Day 7: June 29th, 2022

+#### Work work?

+For my 1+ (9 hours) today...
+I worked on writing a script for some data conversions for work.
+While this was partly for my day job, I worked on this after hours for a 2-3 hours as well.
+Written in Python it takes a CSV file, transforms it while also converting some ASCII text over to an integer that represents some medical health data.
+Kind of hush-hush on this as it's work related, but I learned a lot.

+I'm going to skip out on the blog post for tonight and punt to tomorrow night.
+I want to reflect on my Android progress and all I have on the brain are snakes... darn Pythons!